Gehenna: Ethiopian Orthodox Old Testament

 Frequent references to "Gehenna" are also made in the books of Meqabyan, which are considered canonical in the Ethiopian Orthodox Tewahedo Church.

 New Testament

-In the King James Version of the Bible, the term appears 13 times in 11 different verses as Valley of Hinnom, Valley of the son of Hinnom or Valley of the children of Hinnom.
+In the Greek concordance of the King James Version of the Bible, the term appears 13 times in 11 different verses as Valley of Hinnom, Valley of the son of Hinnom or Valley of the children of Hinnom.

 In the synoptic Gospels the various authors describe Jesus, who was Jewish, as using the word Gehenna to describe the opposite to life in the Kingdom.
 The term is used 11 times in these writings.
 In certain usage, the Christian Bible refers to it as a place where both soul (Greek: ψυχή, psyche) and body could be destroyed in "unquenchable fire".

 Christian usage of Gehenna often serves to admonish adherents of the religion to live righteous lives.
 Examples of Gehenna in the Christian New Testament include: